Pylons/pyramid_jinja2/docs/index.rst

 jinja2.i18n.domain
 ------------------
 Pyramid domain for translations.
 See :term:`Translation Domain` in Pyramid documentation.
-Defaults to the package name of the pyramid application.
+Defaults to the name of the package that activated `pyramid_jinja2` or if that fails it will use ``messages`` as the domain.

 .. _setting_jinja2_filers: